-Subgrantees must retain a printed copy of the System Award Management (SAM) record for each vendor searched within the SAM website.
-Records should be searched in SAM before a contract is executed with the utility vendor.
+Subgrantees must retain a dated copy of the System Award Management (SAM) printed record Page 46 of 62 for each vendor searched on the SAM website.
+Records should be searched in SAM before a Vendor Agreement is executed with the utility vendor.
+Searches must be completed annually and prior to the start of the program year.
 Printed records should include: Entity Registration Profile, No Record Found for Current Search or Current Record Details for Exclusions.
 Entity Registration Profiles will include entity overview, entity registration and exclusion summary.
+Vendors with expiration dates in SAM must be checked prior to the expiring date.
 No Record Found for Current Search records are for vendors who are not registered in SAM, but this record search will document subgrantees searched the vendor by name in SAM to ensure they have not been suspended or debarred in accordance with federal regulations.
 Subgrantees must verify that vendors are active and in good standing before the contract is signed.
 Current Record Details for Exclusions will provide information on the excluded entity and detailed information on whether or not the exclusion is active.
+Records must include the web search date at the bottom of the page.
+If the search date cannot be printed on the page the agency must stamp receive the date indicating when the search was completed.